littlefs-project/littlefs/DESIGN.md

 Now, the metadata pairs do come with some drawbacks.
 Most notably, each pair requires two blocks for each block of data.
-I'm sure users would be very unhappy if their storage was suddenly cut in half!
+I'm sure users would be very unhappy if their storage was suddenly half the size!
 Instead of storing everything in these metadata blocks, the littlefs uses a COW data structure for files which is in turn pointed to by a metadata block.
-When we update a file, we create a copies of any blocks that are modified until the metadata blocks are updated with the new copy.
+When we update a file, we create copies of any blocks that are modified until the metadata blocks are updated with the new copy.
 Once the metadata block points to the new copy, we deallocate the old blocks that are no longer in use.